py-vcon/py-vcon/py_vcon_server/README.md

 [Sponsor us](https://github.com/sponsors/py-vcon) if you would like this development to be sped up or have different priorities.

   * Transactional vCon locking to prevent multiple processors from modifying a vCon at the same time
-  * Pipeline parameters to allow one vCon processor to set options for down stream processors
   * vCon access control lists
-  * email and Slack notification vCon processors
+  * Slack notification vCon processors
   * Resolution of the Python multiprocessing, asyncio and Redis bug
   * More vCon processor plugins